 - Cirrus and Plus are two major networks that are accessible by money machines in Israel.
 Are you on one of these networks?
 Check with your bank.
 If so, you can withdraw money in Israeli currency at any cash machine in Israel.

 - There are several ATMs located in the Forum on the Mount Scopus Campus.
-There is also an ATM in the Frank Sinatra Student Center near the Boyar Building.
+There is also an ATM in the Frank Sinatra Student Center near the Boyar Building, where RIS is located.

-- Be sure to get a four-digit PIN, since longer PINs are not always accepted at Israeli ATMs.
+- Be sure to get a 4-digit PIN, since longer PINs are not always accepted at Israeli ATMs.

 Use a Credit Card